JetSimon/jetsimon.github.io/posts/learning-react-1-react-synth.md

 Where React came in handy here was allowing me to make each key of the synth a different component.
 Where the props of the component are the frequency and the keyboard key the user presses to activate it.
 I really enjoyed working with React and JSX especially.
 I will definitely try and make more projects and post about them.

+### Update: I learned how to host React pages on GitHub pages.
+[Try the app here if you want](https://jetsimon.com/synth-site/).

 ---

 You can find the project [here on GitHub](https://github.com/JetSimon/synth-site) if you want to see any of the code.
 It's pretty simple and could be done better, but it works!